List of bicycle-sharing systems: Charlotte, NC

 A system of B-Cycle stands is installed downtown and in a few places nearby.

 Chattanooga, TN

 In July 2012, the Bike Chattanooga Bicycle Transit System launched in Chattanooga, Tennessee with 300 bikes and 28 solar-powered stations by PBSC.
 It was the first large scale bicycle transit system in the Southeast.
 The system has expanded to 33 stations and had recorded over 78,000 trips by its second anniversary.

 Chicago, IL

 On 28 June 2013, Chicago launched Divvy, a bike share system with 750 bikes at 75 stations.
 As of September 2021, the system operates 16,500 bikes at over 800 stations, using both PBSC's hardware and software.

 Cincinnati, OH

 In September 2014, Cincinnati Red Bike started operation.
 It opened with 35 docking stations downtown, Over the Rhine, the University of Cincinnati's main campus, and surrounding areas.
-In 2015 Red Bike expanded to 50 stations with over 300 bikes and has a ridership of 100,000+ per year.
+In 2023 Red Bike has expanded to 66 stations with over 600 bikes and has a ridership of 100,000+ per year.